joyceeexinyiwang/SCSThesis/ProgressLog.md

 ### 9/19/2018
-“Computing Political Preference among Twitter Followers”
+"Computing Political Preference among Twitter Followers"
 "What Journalists Share: A Comparative Study of the National Press Corps in Australia and Germany"
 ["Who’s behind that tweet?
 Here’s how 7 news orgs manage their Twitter and Facebook accounts"](http://www.niemanlab.org/2014/05/whos-behind-that-tweet-heres-how-7-news-orgs-manage-their-twitter-and-facebook-accounts/#disqus_thread) via Neiman Lab
 > According to this Neiman Lab article, tweets with voices tend to generate the most interactions.
 Maybe consider **voice/no voice** as one of the distinguishing factors for social media-based journalistic behavior?